Drummer143/file-explorer-tauri/README.md

     -   [ ] Different file list appearance
     -   [ ] Files Sorting
     -   [ ] Files grouping
+    -   [ ] Navigation through list using arrow keys
+    -   [ ] If no element is focused, focus on the element that starts with the entered letters
     -   [ ] Extended icons for files - ?
         -   [ ] Icons with file extensions - ?
         -   [ ] Unique icons for specific files - ?